-An Abdominoplasty or tummy tuck is an operation to surgically address the problems or symptoms associated with a an overstretched tummy skin and stretch marks as well as improve the appearance and contour of the abdomen.
+An Abdominoplasty is an operation to surgically address the concerns or symptoms associated with an overstretched stomach skin and stretch marks as well as address the appearance and contour of the abdomen.
 Abdominoplasty is more commonly known as a tummy tuck.
-The procedure is performed to remove excess skin and fat from the middle and lower abdomen in order to tighten and improve the abdomens muscle wall and function as well as appearance and comfort of the abdomen.
+The procedure removes excess skin and fat from the middle and lower abdomen in order to tighten and improve the abdomens muscle wall and function as well as appearance and comfort of the abdomen.

-The best candidates for abdominoplasty or tummy tuck are women (or men) who are concerned by abdominal loose skin and fat deposits that have not improved after diet or exercise.
+The best candidates for abdominoplasty are patients who are concerned by abdominal loose skin and fat deposits that have not improved after diet or exercise.
 This procedure is particularly helpful for women that have stretched and excess abdominal skin after childbirth.
 Health problems associated with stretched abdominal muscle wall and skin include back pain, rashes under skin folds of the lower tummy, exercise intolerance and urinary incontinence.
-These symptoms are typically improved or cured with abdominoplasty.BEFORE AND AFTER PHOTOS

-Through an incision of the lower abdomen, excess skin and fat from the pubic area up to the belly button is mobilised and removed.
-The skin of the upper tummy is then stretched down to the suprapubic area (the level where a caesarian scar would normally sit) and stitched closed.
+Abdominoplasty aims to mobilise and remove excess skin and fat from the umbilicus (belly button) down to the pubic area through an incision of the lower abdomen.
+The skin of the upper abdomen is then stretched down to the suprapubic area (the level where a caesarian scar would normally sit) and stitched closed.
 The umbilicus or belly button is then brought out again through a new hole.
-Extra tension is placed in the midline of the upper tummy to give a “six pack ” look and the abdominal muscles are tightened by stitching stretched muscles together to give a flatter tummy and better waistline.
-Tummy tuck is often combined with liposuction to the hips, outer and inner thighs to better refine the figure.
+Dr Drielsma places extra tension in the midline of the upper tummy to give a muscular look.

 How is the procedure performed?

-An incision is made across the lower abdomen, extending out to the hips.
-Skin and fat are elevated up to the rib cage.
-Excess skin and fat are removed and upper abdominal skin is stretched down to the lower abdomen.
-A new opening is made for the navel which is re-sitted in its normal position level.
+Dr Drielsma makes an incision across the lower abdomen, extending out to the hips.
+He then elevates skin and fat up to the rib cage.
+He removes excess skin and fat before stretching down the upper abdominal skin to the lower abdomen.
+Dr Drielsma makes a new opening for the navel.

 Abdominoplasty surgery is performed under general anaesthetic and takes approximately three hours.
-A device called a pain buster is used to minimize discomfort along the abdominal wound line during the hospital stay.
-Usually two nights/days are required in hospital.
+A device called a pain buster helps minimise discomfort along the abdominal wound line during the hospital stay.
+Abdominoplasty usually requires two nights/days stay in the hospital.

 When can I return to normal activities?